dragonfly-science/new-zealand-birds/README.md

 Using the index
 ----------------
-The index is presented as a `CSV` file, suitable for loading into Excel or into databases.
+The index is presented as a csv file, suitable for loading into Excel or into databases.

 The index may be [downloaded as a zip file](https://github.com/edwardabraham/new-zealand-birds/archive/master.zip).
-This file contains a `CSV` file with a list of the birds on [New Zealand birds online]((http://nzbirdsonline.org.nz) , giving their common name, scientific name, status, and a link to the corresponding web page.
+This file contains a csv file with a list of the birds on [New Zealand birds online]((http://nzbirdsonline.org.nz) , giving their common name, scientific name, status, and a link to the corresponding web page.
 Note that the content on
 [New Zealand birds online](http://nzbirdsonline.org.nz) is copyright, and only the index information is included.

-The script that was used to generate the index is also included.
-Note that this script will be fragile to changes in the HTML.
+The script that was used to generate the index , and this README, are also included.

 Generating the index
 --------------------